Financial-Times/annotations-publisher/README.md

 ### POST
 ####Publish with Body####

-This end point saves latest annotations version to to pac draft annotations collection and pac published annotations collection followed by a publish to UPP
+This endpoint saves the provided annotations to the PAC database (within the draft and published annotations collections), and will subsequently publish the annotations to UPP.

-Note currently if hash value is empty the request will succeed.
+N.B.: Currently, if the hash value is empty, the request will succeed anyway.
+This may change in the future.

 curl http://localhost:8080/draft/content/b7b871f6-8a89-11e4-8e24-00144feabdc0/annotations/publish -XPOST -H "Previous-Document-Hash:hashvalue" --data
 '{
 ```
 {
       "annotations":[